 School Project Designers and Owner’s Project Managers Certification

-The OIG, in conjunction with the Massachusetts School Building Authority (MSBA), has developed a course to fulfill the MSBA’s requirements that the School Project Designer and the Owner's Project Manager (OPM) on a state-assisted school construction project receive certification from the MCPPO program.
-The purpose of the course is to specifically address many of the issues that might arise in connection with a school construction project funded with assistance from the MSBA.
-The MSBA regulations entitled "School Building Grant Program" create the framework to assure that school building grants will be equitable for all districts and will be consistently applied to ensure both short-term and long-term financial viability.
+Our office, in conjunction with the Massachusetts School Building Authority (MSBA), has developed a class to fulfill the MSBA’s requirements that the school project designer and the owner's project manager (OPM) on a state-assisted school construction project receive certification from the MCPPO program.
+The purpose of the class is to address many of the issues that might arise in connection with a school construction project and to discuss working with the MSBA.
+In addition to the MSBA, other state agencies/authorities and local jurisdictions may also require this certification for the project designer or OPM they place under contract.

-According to the regulations, the Designer shall certify . . . that the individual directly in charge of the (school building) project is certified in the MCPPO Program as administered by the Inspector General [See MSBA regulations at 963 CMR 2.12(6)] and the Owner's Project Manager shall certify . . . that the individual directly in charge of the (school building) project is certified in the MCPPO Program as administered by the Inspector General.
+According to the MSBA regulations, the Designer shall certify . . . that the individual directly in charge of the (school building) project is certified in the MCPPO Program as administered by the Inspector General [See MSBA regulations at 963 CMR 2.12(6)] and the Owner's Project Manager shall certify . . . that the individual directly in charge of the (school building) project is certified in the MCPPO Program as administered by the Inspector General.
 [See MSBA regulations at 963 CMR 2.11(12)]

 The four-day certification class for school project designers and owner's project managers is offered several times during the year.
 The class concludes with an exam.